 I needed to find proper shelter.

-Stalking through the rain-slick streets, I thought back to when things were simpler, back to when I'd had a proper home.
-I used to stay with my grandmother, at her house in California ever since my mom and my little sister died.
+Stalking through the rain slicked streets, I thought back to when things were simpler, back to when I'd had a proper home.
+I used to stay with my grandmother, at her house in California, ever since my mom and my little sister died.
 But, Grams had been old and was schizophrenic, eventually something was bound to go wrong.

 I took good care of her, made sure she was taking her meds, eating the right foods, but since I had been twelve at the time, it obviously wasn't enough.
 The doctors from a mental hospital had come to our house one day, Grams told me to hide because the 'bad people' were there.
 To this very day, I could remember the horrified fright in her eyes; I had never seen her so terrified.
 Even as I stood in the street of an abandoned alley way, I could hear her shrill tone of worry.
 So, to make her feel secure, I hid in the linen closet in the hall across from the front door.
-Anything seemed to set her off.
+Anything seemed to set her off those days.